wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

     <Property name="CaseInsensitiveUsername">false</Property>
     <Property name="UseCaseSensitiveUsernameForCacheKeys">false</Property>
     ```
-    The database indexes have been created using lower functions to support case-insensitive usernames for the related tables.
-Therefore, remove the lower functions from the related index creation queries in the scripts at `<IS_HOME>/dbscripts/`.
+    The database indexes are created using LOWER() functions to support case-insensitive usernames for the related tables.
+Therefore, remove the LOWER() functions from the related index creation queries in the scripts at `<IS_HOME>/dbscripts/`.

     Eg: